-The complete documentation the ETM® System consists of a set of user guides in PDF format and in-depth, context-sensitive online Help, Knowledge Base articles, and supplementary documentation available from the SecureLogix Website .
-A set of electronic user guides in PDF format are available from the SecureLogix directory on the Start menu, the Documentation folder in the ETM System installation directory, and the root of the ETM Software installation DVD.
+The complete documentation the ETM® System consists of a set of user guides in PDF format, Knowledge Base articles, and supplementary documentation available from the SecureLogix Website .
+A set of electronic user guides in PDF format are available from the SecureLogix directory on the Start menu (Windows systems), the Documentation folder in the ETM System installation directory (all systems), and the root of the ETM Software installation media.

-ETM[®] System User Guides
+ETM® System User Guides

-The following set of guides is provided for the ETM[®] System:
+The following set of guides is provided for the ETM® System:

-ETM[®] System User Guide-Explains ETM System Concepts and provides task-oriented instructions for using the ETM System, including a Quick Start.
+ETM® System User Guide-Explains ETM System Concepts and provides task-oriented instructions for using the ETM System, including a Quick Start.

 ETM® System Installation Guides-Provide task-oriented installation and configuration instructions and explanations for technicians performing system setup.
-This set of guides includes a primary system installation guide and separate guides for the Unified Trunk Application (UTA) and for database preparation.
+This set of guides includes a primary system installation guide and separate guides for the Unified Trunk Application (UTA) and SIP Proxy application installation, and for database preparation.